sarahhrouphael/Basketball-tracking-with-Computer-Vision/README.md

 ### Run
 → Run the file Detection.ipynb to see Yolo Detections.
-→ un the file PlayerTracking and Mapping.ipynb to check and run full algorithm of DeepSORT and Court Mapping.
+→ Run the file PlayerTracking and Mapping.ipynb to check and run full algorithm of DeepSORT and Court Mapping.

 Note: All the helper functions and dependencies are present in the root folder with the python notebooks.